dnm27/A03/README.md

 # A03
 Project for is117

+Github is a host website used for the version control system called Git.
+It helps keep all of the code you create in a cetralized system like a repository so that you may refer to it on remote systems as well as allow others to borrow or help adjust the code that you create.
+Others are able to create clones of your work as well so that they may use it themselves in the future.
+In order to upload your code, you must commit it from your text editor.
+Every time you make a new update or change you have the option to push it, meaning you can send the code to the repository you make keeping your code up to date.
+You may also choose to pull data into your code to help build it up more.
+You are able to code this information and data into a specific way so it reads how to display the information rather than in a list, which is called a branch.
+While making your code, you are able to fetch the information and display it on a local browser to make sure there are no conflicts or mistakes in your code.
+This can sometimes happen when there is a merge conflict.
+Merging allows you to combine your code so it is a single set, although sometimes it may not accuratly merge due to said error in code.

 Definitions

 GIT - a version-control system used for tracking changes in source code during software development.